ormeiry/ormeiry/README.md

 #### It all started when I Wrote my first "Hello, World!", after that I was hooked!.

-- 🌱 I’m currently learning everything I can on Web Development.
+- 🌱 I’m currently learning everything I can on Web Development, programming and DevOps..
-- 🥅 2020 Goals: Contribute to Open Source
+- 🥅 2021 Goals: Contribute to Open Source
-  projects, and to work with great developers.
+  projects, work with great developers, and learn some DevOps best practices.
-- ⚡ Fun fact: I am a certified chef, and love cooking!
+- ⚡ Fun fact: I am a certified chef, and love cooking!.

 <br />